ElinaFF/PICO/index.md

  <p>If you chose to manually install MeDIC, considering you already cloned the git, you have to create a conda environment and install all the packages in the requirements.txt file.</p>
 </details>

-## Metabodashboard launcher options
+## MeDIC launcher options

 Those commands are optionals but may help you to use the launcher in an easier way.
 They can be combined or use independently.

 ### 1. Use an environment you already have
- - The content of MeDIC environment can be installed in another environment, if you don't want to create a new one, with the command : <a href="#note2">**</a>
+ - The content of MeDICs environment can be installed in another environment, if you don't want to create a new one, with the command : <a href="#note2">**</a>
   ```
     python launcher.py --environment <environment_name>
     python launcher.py -e <environment_name>